basho/riak_core/docs/partitioning.md

+# Riak's Partitioning Scheme

+## Introduction

+When diving into the depths of Riak Core into topics such as handoff and coverage plans, it is important to understand the differences between partitions and vnodes, and how objects are placed around the cluster.

+This document is far from a comprehensive look at those topics, but it provides a starting point for further exploration through examples of inspecting a running Riak instance.

+## Partitioning Logic Illustrated

 Let's say for the sake of argument that a key we store in Riak maps to a hash value just above 0.
 Where does it get stored and how do we represent that in our coverage plans?

 Our vnodes are uniquely identified via a hash value which is a multiple of the partition size in this cluster.
 With a ring size of 8, our vnode identifiers will be: